nickbild/psoc6_voice_assistant/README.md

 ## Building a Machine Learning Model for the PSoC 6

 First, make sure that your dev board has already been flashed with the streaming firmware.
 There is additional information about that [here](https://developer.imagimob.com/getting-started/infineon-ai-evaluation-kit).
 Once that has been sorted out, you will need to install and launch DEEPCRAFT Studio.
 Create a [new data collection project](https://developer.imagimob.com/data-preparation/data-collection/data-collection-using-new-streaming-firmware), then configure it to collect data from the microphone using the drag-and-drop graphical interface.
-Here is one of my recording sessions after I lableled the data:
+Here is one of my recording sessions after I labeled the data:

 ![](https://raw.githubusercontent.com/nickbild/psoc6_voice_assistant/refs/heads/main/media/data_collection.png)